 Morales is heartened by the movement to reinstate him.
 However, he hopes that the activism could be a harbinger of a broader campaign to stop the privatization of public education in the city.

 “I got involved in the union because I believe we need to keep public schools in public hands,” said Morales.
 “Not in the hands of the state, not in the hands of the commissioner, but in the local community.”

 Never has independent journalism mattered more.
 Help hold power to account: Subscribe to In These Times magazine, or make a tax-deductible donation to fund this reporting.

-Matthew Cunningham-Cook is a freelance journalist who has written for The Nation, Labor Notes, and the Public Employee Press.
+Matthew Cunningham-Cook is a labor researcher and writer living in Prince George's County, Maryland.
 You can contact him at m.cunninghamcook [at] gmail.com.